Over the past several years, coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 It’s a shame but owing to the rise of industrial vegetable oils, this heat-stable and natural fat was lost as a long-standing home staple.

-Thankfully, as a result of overwhelming evidence unveiling their benefits, natural fats such as tallow are starting to enjoy a renaissance as of late.
+Thankfully, as a result of evidence unveiling they’re not so bad, natural fats such as tallow are starting to enjoy a renaissance as of late.

 You can buy tallow from most large supermarkets, and it’s also available online.
 It’s also very easy to make your own homemade tallow.